ThomasFeher/armadillo/README.txt

 As such, C++ compilers which do not fully implement the C++ standard may not work correctly.

-The functionality of Armadillo is partly dependent on other
+The functionality of Armadillo is partly dependent on other libraries:
+LAPACK, BLAS and ARPACK.
+The LAPACK and BLAS libraries are used for dense matrices, while the ARPACK library is used for sparse matrices.
-libraries: mainly LAPACK and BLAS.
-Armadillo can work without LAPACK or BLAS, but its functionality will be reduced.
+Armadillo can work without these libraries, but its functionality will be reduced.
 In particular, basic functionality will be available (eg. matrix addition and multiplication), but things like eigen decomposition or matrix inversion will not be.
 Matrix multiplication (mainly for big matrices) may not be as fast.

 * For automatic installation on Linux and Mac OS X systems, see section 3.1.
 This installation is also likely to work on